 Phi-3 Medium 128K vs Qwen3.5-397B-A17B

 Phi-3 Medium 128K (2024) and Qwen3.5-397B-A17B (2026) are frontier reasoning models from Microsoft Research and Alibaba.
-Phi-3 Medium 128K ships a 128K-token context window, while Qwen3.5-397B-A17B ships a 262K-token context window.
+Phi-3 Medium 128K ships a 128k-token context window, while Qwen3.5-397B-A17B ships a 262k-token context window.
 On MMLU PRO, Qwen3.5-397B-A17B leads by 35.9 pts.
-On pricing, Qwen3.5-397B-A17B costs $0.39/1M input tokens versus $0.5/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+On pricing, Qwen3.5-397B-A17B costs $0.39/1M input tokens versus $0.50/1M for the alternative.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Qwen3.5-397B-A17B is safer overall; choose Phi-3 Medium 128K when provider fit matters.